The Rediscovery of Jorge Carrera Andrade

 I called Dr. Ojeda and arranged a meeting.
 I made the long drive from Cambridge to Wellesley to meet with him for lunch.
 After lunch, we moved to his study, a museum for Carrera Andrade.
 He had every book in the original Spanish, many photographs, manuscripts, his own written works about the poet, and many memories.
 Looking at my research and the translation manuscript of Century of The Death Of The Rose and understanding my sincerity, Dr. Ojeda welcomed me into the fraternity of admirers of Jorge Carrera Andrade.
 More importantly, over time, he has been instructive to me about the poet, the intricacies of modernism and Latin American literature, and the more personal details of the literary life of Carrera Andrade.
 But Dr. Ojeda is also the hero of Jorge Carrera Andrade, devoting thirty years of his career to this one poet.
 He has published critical studies, arranged for other works to be in print and lectured, and championed this one writer.
 And this is an essential fact.

-What happens today at Assumption College is part of the rediscovery of Jorge Carrera Andrade, one of the most famous Latin American poets in the United States in the 1940s, more famous then than even Pablo Neruda.
-While in America as Consul General to the United States in san Francisco, Carrera Andrade helped edit the first substantial anthology of modern Latin American poets published in English by New Directions Publishers in New York City.
+What happens today at Assumption University is part of the rediscovery of Jorge Carrera Andrade, one of the most famous Latin American poets in the United States in the 1940s, more famous than even Pablo Neruda at the time.
+While in America as Consul General of Ecuador to the United States in San Francisco, Carrera Andrade helped edit the first substantial anthology of modern Latin American poets published in English by New Directions Publishers in New York City.
 He also edited a collection of Caribbean and Latin American poets and wrote an introductory essay for a special issue of Poetry magazine of Chicago.
 As he departed San Francisco and America for a new appointment as Ambassador to Venezuela, his first book in English translation, Secret Country, was published in 1945 and reviewed in The Chicago Times, Hispania, The New York Times, The New Yorker, The Partisan Review, Saturday Review of Literature, and The Yale Review.

 Since the publication of Century of the Death of the Rose: Selected Poems of Jorge Carrera Andrade, 1926-1976, Dr. Ojeda and I have lectured together about Carrera Andrade at The Americas Society in New York City, the State University of New York at Stony Brook (Long Island), and The Library of Congress.
 A separate event to celebrate publication of Microgramas (2007), a new book by Jorge Carrera Andrade, first published in Tokyo, Japan in 1940, was sponsored by Liberia Rayuela in Quito, Ecuador.
 A glowing review of the book appeared in The Harvard Review, BBC Radio in the United Kingdom recently broadcast his poetry in English and Spanish, and the reception to his reappearance in print has been enthusiastically received on a global basis.
 Today Assumption College helps to celebrate the continuing rediscovery of Carrera Andrade, for which I am very thankful.